-From the beginning, a key element of the project was community consultation and involvement.
-The 2017 Healthy Land and Water Report Card found that 31 per cent of residents living in the highly-urbanised Lower Brisbane catchment were interested in using their local waterways on a weekly basis, but only 30 per cent were motivated to protect them.
+Research by Healthy Land and Water in 2017 showed that over 60% of residents living in the highly-urbanised Lower Brisbane catchment were interested in using their local waterways on a weekly basis, yet only 30% were motivated to protect them.

 Community offers ideas